‘Too much to bear.’ The incalculable emotional toll of the Maui wildfires – KION546

 Lahaina, which translated means “cruel sun,” is now almost completely gone.
 The economic and cultural heart of the island was reduced to an ashen landscape in the deadliest US wildfire in more than 100 years.

-At least 114 people have died in the western Maui wildfires and more than 1,000 people remain missing.
+At least 114 people have died in the western Maui wildfires and about 850 remain missing.
 With nearly 3,000 homes and businesses destroyed or damaged, losses are estimated to be $6 billion, state officials said.

 On top of the widespread destruction and devastating loss of life, the wildfires are taking an incalculable emotional toll on many residents of a tight-knit island community who now face a hard choice: Move and start over elsewhere.
 Or stay and rebuild from scratch.